-The PGR Handbook provides key information for MPhil & PhD students for all stages of your doctoral studies, from entry requirements, details on the key stages of the PGR life cycle and further guidance and support.
+The PGR Student Handbook provides key information for MPhil & PhD students for all stages of your doctoral studies, from entry requirements, details on the key stages of the PGR life cycle and further guidance and support.
 Applicants and PGR students should review the handbook.

 MPhil & PhD programmes undertaken at Plymouth Marjon University are accredited by the University of Chichester.
 Review the University of Chichester Higher Degree Regulations & Code of Practice for Research Candidature and Supervision.